 The exception to the above is seniors in good academic and disciplinary standing are granted special privileges upon application once they have completed their extended essay or senior research paper.
-Special privileges include being able to leave campus during unscheduled time, however, seniors must be present for HR each day and must not miss any classes.
+Students and their parents will receive detailed information about the terms and conditions applied to senior privileges in the Winter trimester of grade 12.